 - According to Fr.
 John Hardon, S.J., presumption is “The desire to undertake, or the actual undertaking of, what is above one’s capacity.
 It is a result of pride, which makes a person overestimate his abilities and blinds him to his deficiencies.
 It also leads one to expect graces from God without doing anything to obtain them, and even when acting the opposite, as when sinning, the person presumes that forgiveness is assured.”

-- So, an aspect of presumption in one’s relationship with God is choosing to sin while assuming God will forgive the sin.
+- So, one aspect of presumption in one’s relationship with God is choosing to sin while assuming God will forgive the sin.

 - Another aspect is assuming God will give one grace without, say, receiving the Sacraments worthily, or without a life of prayer, or without any self-denial.